 Last October, a group of 323 volunteers spent 11 days scouring Central Park to count the resident squirrels, National Geographic first reported.
-And on Sunday night, the data from the first ever squirrel census was revealed at the Explorers Club, located at 46 East 70th Street.
+And in June of this year, the data from the first ever squirrel census was revealed at the Explorers Club, located at 46 East 70th Street.

 The squirrel census sales pitch is pretty hard to argue with: